 Traditionally, this is done by locking accounts (at least temporarily) after too many failed authentication attempts.
 However, this is undesirable because an attacker could use it to intentionally lock those accounts and deny access to its legitimate owner.
 While you might be willing to accept this possibility for regular user accounts, you don’t want to risk the chance that administrative accounts can become locked and unusable.

-responses after too many failed attempts.
-This can help limit the rate at which
+after too many failed attempts.
+This can help limit the rate at which attackers might

-password policy configuration to select a policy that delays bind responses rather than
+configuration to select a policy that delays bind responses rather than locking the

 lockout-failure-count value to ensure that accounts are not

 inadvertently locked by legitimate users who know their passwords but just mistype it